-The taught provision has four distinct 15 credit modules that concentrate on specific generic skill.
+The taught provision has three 20 credit modules that concentrate on specific generic skills.

-Project Planning: Focuses on the skills required to scope, plan, execute and report the outcomes of a business and research project.
+Research methods and study skills: This module focuses on the skills required to scope, plan, execute and report the outcomes of research project.

-MRes Research Project: After the successful completions of the taught component of the programme, the major individual thesis will be undertaken within the world-leading research groups of the School.
+Research Project: After the successful completion of the taught component of the programme, the major individual thesis project will be undertaken within Bangor’s world-leading Electronic Engineering research groups.

-We welcome candidates who have gained an Honours degree in Electronic Engineering, Physics or a related scientific discipline, at a 2(ii) level or higher or the international equivalent.
+We welcome applicants who have gained an Honours degree in Electronic Engineering, Physics or a related scientific discipline, at a 2.ii level or higher or the international equivalent.
 Applicants with initial degrees in other disciplines will be considered on an individual basis, with the assessment based on the applicant’s potential to succeed on, and benefit from, the course.

 For information and further detailed guidance on entry requirements for International Students, including the minimum English Language entry requirement, please visit the Entry Requirements by Country pages on the International Education Centre section of our website.

 If you want advice or a general chat about what’s available contact the International Education Centre on +44 (0) 1248 382028 or email email@example.com